How to Keep Spiders Out of Your Bedroom

 According to an article for Scientific American, this is because ‘The myth flies in the face of both spider and human biology, which makes it highly unlikely that a spider would ever end up in your mouth… More than anything, spiders probably find sleeping humans terrifying.’

-Not only that, but when it comes to sensitivity, human skin is incredibly receptive to touch, even for something as small as a spider.
-So, if one were crawling on your face, you’d likely wake up before it could get close to your mouth.
-So, while we can’t guarantee it wouldn’t happen, as the experts say, it is very unlikely.
+Also, when it comes to sensitivity, our skin is incredibly receptive to touch, even for something as small as a spider.
+This means if one were crawling on your face, you’d likely wake up before it could get close to your mouth.
+While we can’t guarantee it won’t happen, as the experts say, it is very unlikely.

-What attracts spiders in your home?
+What attracts spiders to your home?

 Even though spiders may not go near your mouth, it doesn’t mean they won’t enter your bedroom, especially after humid weather at the beginning of autumn.
-If you’re wondering why spiders are in your home in the first place or what may attract spiders, it’s mainly down to the weather.
+If you’re wondering why spiders are in your home in the first place or what may attract them, it’s mainly down to the weather.

 During autumn, male spiders in the UK will seek out warm and dry places like our bedrooms.
-Dr Chris Terrell-Nield says: “The males are up to 10cm across the leg span and can be the size of your hand…”.
+Dr Chris Terrell-Nield says: “The males are up to 10 cm across the leg span and can be the size of your hand…”.
 Yikes!

 “But hold on,” you may be saying.
-It’s summer right now.
+“It’s summer, right?
 Why are the spiders coming into my home now?”
 The answer is simple.
 Spiders are fragile creatures, and what may be a slight shift in the weather for us (such as the change from a sunny day to an absolute washout) can be devastating for them.
 Not only that, but it may falsely trigger a seasonal change early, making them move ahead of schedule.

 In other words, if it gets too warm, cold, or even too rainy, expect spiders to seek shelter from the elements, much like in our homes.